-- 161. (1) Where for any reason it appears to a Church court that a matter within its jurisdiction ought to be investigated by it, or where it receives a reference from a Kirk Session under Par 35(g), it may make a preliminary enquiry into the relevant facts (including, in the case of an alleged offence, an enquiry into the nature of the offence and the evidence likely to be available to establish or refute it) and subject to these rules, may, after such enquiry - (a) proceed to review and correct any proceedings of an inferior court; - (b) invite conciliators appointed by the General Assembly's Conciliation Service to seek a way forward; - (c) proceed to take any such action as may be authorised by any other provision of these rules; - (d) direct that disciplinary proceedings under Chapter XIX be initiated against any person or persons; - (e) if satisfied that the facts do not call for further investigations by it, or that appropriate action has been taken to remedy any irregularity, omission or failure disclosed by the facts and to prevent the recurrence thereof, direct that no further proceedings be taken; - (f) if satisfied that any offence disclosed by the facts is not flagrant, that the offender admits the offence, acknowledges his error and fully submits to the admonition of the court, direct that no further proceedings be taken; - (g) conclude that a ruling elder, member of congregational committee or other leader in a congregation may have placed himself in a position where it is impossible for him satisfactorily to discharge his duties as a ruling elder, member of the congregational committee or leader; a Presbytery may temporarily suspend or, following further enquiry, remove such elder, member of congregational committee or leader from his office or role in the congregation; or - (h) determine whether at this stage to refer the matter, in accordance with paragraph 21 of the Code, to a superior court. - (i) consider, in the case of a reference from a Kirk Session under Par 35(g), the grounds for disqualification for being a charity trustee under the charities legislation in Northern Ireland and/or the Republic of Ireland as appropriate, and if deemed necessary remove a ruling elder from office in the congregation.
+- 161. (1) Where for any reason it appears to a Church court that a matter within its jurisdiction ought to be investigated by it, or where it receives a reference from a Kirk Session under Par 35(g), it may make a preliminary enquiry into the relevant facts (including, in the case of an alleged offence, an enquiry into the nature of the offence and the evidence likely to be available to establish or refute it) and subject to these rules, may, after such enquiry - (a) proceed to review and correct any proceedings of an inferior court; - (b) invite conciliators appointed by the General Assembly's Conciliation Service to seek a way forward; - (c) proceed to take any such action as may be authorised by any other provision of these rules; - (d) direct that disciplinary proceedings under Chapter XIX be initiated against any person or persons; - (e) if satisfied that the facts do not call for further investigations by it, or that appropriate action has been taken to remedy any irregularity, omission or failure disclosed by the facts and to prevent the recurrence thereof, direct that no further proceedings be taken: - (f) if satisfied that any offence disclosed by the facts is not flagrant, that the offender admits the offence, acknowledges his error and fully submits to the admonition of the court, direct that no further proceedings be taken: - (g) conclude, where possible after consultation with a ruling elder, member of congregational committee or other leader in a congregation, that their usefulness as a ruling elder, member of congregational committee or other leader in a congregation has been seriously impaired.
+In such a case a Church court may do all or any of the following: - (i) suspend such ruling elder, member of congregational committee or other leader in a congregation from office in the congregation, with such suspension, where appropriate, being for a period or until a process or event has been completed; - (ii) following further enquiry remove such ruling elder, member of congregational committee or other leader in a congregation from office in the congregation; - (iii) decide that disciplinary proceedings under Chapter XIX be initiated in accordance with Par 161(1)(d); - (iv) take such other action as it deems appropriate; or - (h) determine whether at this stage to refer the matter, in accordance with paragraph 21 of the Code, to a superior court. - (i) consider, in the case of a reference from a Kirk Session under Par 35(g), the grounds for disqualification for being a charity trustee under the charities legislation in Northern Ireland and/or the Republic of Ireland as appropriate, and if deemed necessary remove a ruling elder from office in the congregation.